jaydarkseed757/topmem/README.md

 walked.
 A process that disappears mid-scan is skipped rather than reported as an error.

-**Grouping is by name, not by cgroup, user, or path.** Two unrelated programs that happen to share a basename — say, a Django service and an unrelated maintenance script, both `python3` — are summed into one row.
+**Grouping is by name, not by cgroup, user, or path.** Processes are bucketed by the basename of the first `cmdline` field, so `/usr/bin/python3` and `/usr/local/bin/python3` sum into a single `python3` row — as do two entirely unrelated Python services.
 That is a deliberate trade for readability.
 Where the distinction matters, `ps` with an explicit `-o` format or a per-cgroup view via `systemd-cgtop` is the better tool.

 **Shared pages are counted repeatedly.** RSS includes shared libraries and copy-on-write pages, so summing across processes double-counts memory that